 The architecture of the building is absolutely stunning.
 The art deco-style ceiling and columns make the building look much older than it is.

 There’s a small entrance fee of €5, but well worth it for the possible hours you could spend inside.

 Alternatively, you can visit Lello Bookstore on this guided walking tour.

 These two churches stand side by side, one of which housed the nuns (Igreja dos Carmelitas) and one of which housed the monks (Igreja do Carmo).

-Separating the two churches is a one-metre wide house, built to separate the two churches, dues to a law the prohibits church’s from sharing a common wall.
+Separating the two churches is a one-metre wide house built to separate the two churches, due to a law that prohibits churches from sharing a common wall.

 The interiors of the churches are absolutely stunning, decorated with elaborate statues and intricate oil paintings.
 There are no entrance fees for either of the convents, so it’s a great activity for travellers on a budget.